 If you’ve had a partner make a comment that just didn’t feel right, or they don’t get along with any of your friends or family, you might be spotting relationship red flags.
 In hindsight, bad behaviour is easy to spot, but when you’re feeling loved up, it’s easy to dismiss.
-In this blog, we cover six red flags you shouldn’t ignore, and when to get help.
+In this blog, we cover six relationship red flags you shouldn’t ignore, and when to get help.

 It may start with a few harmless white lies, until one day you feel the need to check their phone to understand their strange behaviour.
 If your partner is continually lying to you or being evasive about where they are, financial matters, gambling or substance abuse, this is a significant red flag, and demonstrates that they don’t trust you.
 Trust is the foundation of any relationship.
 So, it’s not a real partnership if you can’t share important matters such as finances, family matters or even day-to-day life with each other.